Accessibility

 Facilities

 All restrooms and water fountains are wheelchair accessible.
-Family and companion care facilities are located in all of the restrooms in the Freer and in the Sackler on level B2.
+Baby changing stations are located in all of the restrooms in the West Building (Freer Gallery of Art), and in the East Building (Arthur M. Sackler Gallery) on level B2.

 Borrowing a Wheelchair

-For your comfort, manual wheelchairs can be borrowed by asking a security officer stationed at the Freer accessible entrance on Independence Avenue SW and at the Sackler main entrance.
+For your comfort, manual wheelchairs can be borrowed by asking a security officer stationed at the West Building (Freer Gallery of Art) accessible entrance on Independence Avenue SW and at the East Building (Arthur M. Sackler Gallery) main entrance.
+Wheelchairs are available on a first-come, first-served basis.

 Icon of two hands signing the word interpreter.